gibbok/keyframes-tool/README.md

   ]
 }
 ```
-- Use the result as embedded data in your JavaScript as [shown in this example](http://codepen.io/gibbok/pen/ENpqZO), alternatively you could load JSON data using Ajax.
+- Use the result as embedded data in your JavaScript as [shown in this example](http://codepen.io/gibbok/pen/ENpqZO), alternatively you could load the JSON data using Ajax.